 - The authority is entitled to introduce additional rules and requirements regarding the authorization for importation or marketing of the medical devices intended to be used to address the impact of the coronavirus disease.
 According to the order, each shipment of the device should be accompanied by a copy of the appropriate authorization.

-- The authorization allowing to import and market the device could be canceled by the regulating authority in case if the device is no longer meets the applicable safety and performance requirements or the additional terms and conditions, or when the marketing authorization issued in the country of origin of the medical device in question has been canceled by the appropriate foreign regulatory authority.
+- The authorization allowing to import and market the device could be canceled by the regulating authority if the device no longer meets the applicable safety and performance requirements or the additional terms and conditions, or when the marketing authorization issued in the country of origin of the medical device in question has been canceled by the appropriate foreign regulatory authority.

 Health Canada Labelling Requirements for COVID-19 Medical Devices

 The interim order issued by Health Canada also includes detailed labeling requirements.
 According to these requirements, the labeling of the device should contain the following information:

 - Details of the manufacturer (its name and address),